googleinterns/virtual-queue/frontend/README.md

 How to run the app?

 -Install Vuejs:
       $npm install -g @vue/cli
 -Download the project from github and open the project inside the terminal:
       $npm run serve
 -Login to firebase, click add project, enter your project name and click create project.
 -Click on “Add firebase to your web app icon”.
 An api key would be generated in the project settings in the side bar.
 -Click on Config.
-Copy the code snippet having the apikey inside the main.js file.
+Copy the code snippet having the apikey inside and paste it in the main.js file.

-Open the project in another tab of terminal:
+-Open the project in another tab of terminal:
       $npm install firebase --save

 Steps to include Firebase Authentication: